ufyTeX/ufy/README.md

 ### Checkout and run ufy

 This install _ufy_ and make an executable binary available on PATH.
-If you encounter any problems, make sure you follow the instructions above to install and activate Lua in a sandbox,
+If you encounter any problems, make sure you follow the instructions above to install and activate Lua in a sandbox.

 ```
 git clone https://github.com/deepakjois/ufy